Explore Colwyn Bay

 Frequently asked questions

-The restored pier (one of Wales's finest), the Dinosaur World attraction, Eirias Park, the Snowdonia gateway, and a North Wales coastal resort town with Victorian character Roam surfaces the hidden gems that make Colwyn Bay worth exploring.
+Colwyn Bay is a place in Conwy known for the restored pier (one of Wales's finest), the Dinosaur World attraction, Eirias Park, the Snowdonia gateway, and a North Wales coastal resort town with Victorian character.
+Colwyn Bay developed as a fashionable Victorian and Edwardian resort.
+The population is around 30,000.

-Yes — Roam is live in Colwyn Bay and across Conwy.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Colwyn Bay and across Conwy.
+It is available on iOS and Android.